How to Apply for a South Korea Visa With Incomplete Requirements

 PURPOSE of TRAVEL.
 Indicate your purpose of travel to South Korea.
 If you have traveled to other countries before, it wouldn't hurt to note it as well.

 Minimum wage owners are exempted from submitting the ITR.
-If you are one, include this information in your letter.
+If you are one, you may want to highlight this information in your letter.
 For more details about this BIR exemption, read Rappler's article here.

 Make sure your letter is concise.
 Visa officers don't have the time to read flowery autobiographies.

-I have already submitted this cover letter twice when I didn't have my ITR's yet.
+I have already submitted a similar cover letter twice when I didn't have my ITR's yet.
 Both of my applications were successful.

-As a word of caution, having a cover letter does not automatically guarantee that you'll get your visa.
-The outcome all depends on your situation.
+As a word of caution, writing a cover letter does not automatically guarantee that you'll get your visa.
+The outcome all depends on your background and situation.

 If your Philippine passport is set to expire in six months' time upon your entry to South Korea, e.g. your passport's expiration is July 15, 2018 and your arrival to South Korea will be January 15, 2018 onwards, it will be considered invalid.
 You'll most likely be unable to pass through the Bureau of Immigration counter in the airport.

-To know more about renewing or applying for a Philippine passport with DFA, read: GUIDE: Philippine Passport Requirements and Application Procedure
+To know more about renewing or applying for a Philippine passport with DFA, read: How to Get or Renew Your Philippine Passport: 2019 Guide

 For all visa applications, the goal is to demonstrate that you have ties in your home country, have plans on returning, and are financially stable.
 If you feel like you're not able to prove all of these at the moment, you have two options: postpone your application to a later date (until you have all the documents or change in circumstances), or write an honest letter about yourself, career, and intent.
 Just remember to make it short and sweet.